Lerie82/scaryscripts/README.md

 - Deauthentication attack for WiFi network
 - Collect WiFi information

+### Pornhub
+- Get information from direct video URL's
+- Grab all the categories
+- Make searches and save all the links

 ### Utilities
 - Get IP's from a file
 - DIG domain names